 A 2001 graduate of Eastern Oregon in business administration management, Hamilton worked as a multicultural youth outreach coordinator and student advocate at Mountain View (2001-06) and as a guidance counselor at Ridgefield (2006-07) and Union (2007-13).
 He earned his masters in education from City University in Vancouver in 2006.

-Hamilton serves on the board of Courts for Kids, a non-profit organization that sends sports teams to economically-disadvantaged areas where they partner with local organizations to build courts for use by youth.
+Hamilton serves on the board of Courts for Kids, a nonprofit organization that sends sports teams to economically disadvantaged areas where they partner with local organizations to build courts for use by youth.
 He has joined Courts for Kids trips to the Philippines, Uganda and Costa Rica.
-This past spring, he joined a U.S. Department of State-funded trip to lead a coaches' clinic in Uganda, where he worked with more than 200 coaches.
+Recently, he joined a U.S. Department of State-funded trip to lead a coaches' clinic in Uganda, where he worked with more than 200 coaches.
 In 2001, he played on an Athletes in Action basketball team that traveled through Kenya playing professional teams.

-Hamilton and his wife Shayna have been married for 12 years and they have two beautiful children, Mia (6) and Kyrie (3).
+Hamilton and his wife Shayna have two beautiful children, Mia and Kyrie.
+They reside in Camas, Wash.